persiogv/Pokedex/README.md

 # Pokedex

-A very simple example of PokeAPI app.
+A very simple example of PokeAPI client application.

 ## Pre-requisites